mrc-ide/grout/README.md

 # grout
-Grout serves map tiles (mbtiles) data which can be consumed in web front ends by Leaflet etc.
+Grout serves map tiles (mbtiles) data which can be consumed in web front ends by Leaflet etc. Useful region metadata is also provided

+## Endpoints

+* Tile data: `/tile/:dataset/:level/:z/:x/:y"`
+* Admin 0 (country) metadata for all countries in a dataset: `/region-metadata/:dataset/0`
+* Region metadata for a single country: `/region-metadata/:dataset/:level/:iso`

+Countries are identified by three letter ISO codes.
+The only dataset currently supported is `gadm41` - region metadata for this dataset is available at levels 1 and 2.

 ## Development